 We are not talking about cracking the actual website code on a website that is way too much to cover on a blog!
 Besides, most of you, really don’t care to know all of that technical programming anyway, which is why we are here!
 Navigating the confusing terminology can be somewhat intimidating though.
-There is a lot of terminology that might not make sense for you but that’s okay.
+There is a lot of terminologies that might not make sense to you but that’s okay.
 Below, we have some common words that are used often in the web industry to try and help clear the mystery.

 The back-end of a website is the part hidden from the view of regular website visitors.
-The back-end generally includes the information structure, applications, plugins and where you edit the content on the site.
+The back-end generally includes the information structure, applications, plugins, and where you edit the content on the site.

 Breadcrumbs are the navigation elements that generally appear near the top of a web page that show you the pages and subpages for the page you’re on.
 For example, Home > Services > websites>

-The browser refers to the program a website visitor is using to view the web site.
+The browser refers to the program a website visitor is using to view the website.
 Examples include Safari, Firefox, Google Chrome.

 Cached files are those that are saved or copied (downloaded) by a web browser so that the next time that the user visits the site, the page loads faster.

 Also known as a CMS, the Content Management System is a backend tool for managing a site’s content that separates the content from the design and functionality of the site.
 Using a CMS generally makes it easier to change the design or function of a site independent of the site’s content.

 This Stands for Domain Name Service.
 Basically, it’s the thing that converts IP addresses into domain names.
 DNS servers are provided with the IP address of your web server when you assign your domain name to those servers.
 When someone types your domain name into their web browser, those DNS servers translate the domain name to the IP address and point the browser to the correct web server.

 The domain is the name by which a website is identified.
 The domain is associated with an IP address.
 Depending on the extension com, .net, .org, etc., a domain can be anywhere up to 26 to 63 characters long.